urbanadventurer/Android-PIN-Bruteforce/README.md

 ## 😎 Authors and acknowledgment

-Developed by Andrew Horton (urbanadventurer).
+Developed by Andrew Horton (@urbanadventurer).

 👏 The following people have been very helpful:

-- Vlad Filatov: Testing many phones for the Wiki Phone Database
+- Vlad Filatov (@v1adf): Testing many phones for the Wiki Phone Database

 ### Motivation